msszczep/szcz-dot-org/content/md/posts/2018-09-15-my-25th-veganniversary.md

 I've let my hair down somewhat in recent years, to say that, on those times when I mention that I am vegan, I accompany it by "...for 24 years".
 You have to clean up the mess of splattered brains after people's minds are blown.
 I can now say "...for 25 years".

 Some vegans are motivated to be vegan more out of fear or hang-ups about food rather than the positive aspects of a vegan diet.
 As a vegan, I've never had a hang-up about food.
 On the contrary, veganism served as a means to get over my hang-ups about food.
 Growing up, I was a very picky eater (a "pickatarian", as one friend puts it).
-Since being vegan, I not picky anymore, I'm _prinicipled_.
+Since being vegan, I not picky anymore, I'm _principled_.
 This might explain probably why I've stuck with being a vegan for so long.
 It suits me.
 I like reducing my worry about disease and weight, to frontload problems early on so I don't have as much to worry about later.

 And it pays off.
 Here's a tweet I wrote in 2012: "Blood results came back: Cholesterol 130, triglycerides 41.
 Nurse said they were the lowest numbers she'd seen in ten years. #backflip"